BobaBoard/boba-docs/docs/engineering/Testing/ui-tests.md

 Bobaboard-ui is currently using the older 13.5.0 version of user-event, the docs for which can be found [here](https://testing-library.com/docs/ecosystem-user-event), not the 14.0.0-beta version described in the rest of the User Interactions section of the Testing Library docs.
 :::

-Jest mock functions can do a number of things, but for UI test we most often use them to mock an action from a story, which we set up like this:
+Jest mock functions can do a number of things, but for UI tests we most often use them to mock an action from a story, which we set up like this:

 ```typescript
 const actionReturn = jest.fn();